TechLabs-Ruhr/solar-score/README.md

 ```bash
   npm run build
 ```
-If you get the error message: "JavaScript Heap Out of Memory"
+If you get the error message: `JavaScript Heap Out of Memory`

 Then enter this command: